Why is this important?

 - Work with Traditional Owners and local Aboriginal communities to identify opportunities in which Aboriginal language can be recognised locally.
 This may include signage that reflects Aboriginal histories, cultural knowledge and traditions.

-- Ensure guidelines, including consultation with Aboriginal communities, are followed for formally naming geographic features with traditional Aboriginal names (Read more about guidelines of naming places or download Guidelines for Geographic Names (2010).
+- Ensure guidelines, including consultation with Aboriginal communities, are followed for formally naming geographic features with traditional Aboriginal names (Read more about guidelines of naming places or download Naming rules for places in Victoria).

 - The Victorian Aboriginal Corporation for Languages (VACL) is actively involved in promoting and reviving Victoria’s Aboriginal languages.
 VACL can work with local governments and Aboriginal communities around naming and use of language in signage.
 Visit: www.vaclang.org.au.